VIC.GOV.AU | Policy and Advisory Library

 Corporate staff provide schools with support through:

-• Bricks and Mortar support and services information
+• Bricks and Mortar workshops

-• the development and implementation of School Maintenance Plans (SMPs)
+• the development of School Maintenance Plans

-• advice on school led PMP projects
+• advice on school led Planned Maintenance Program projects

 • the effective use of Asset Information Management System (AIMS)

-• monitoring and advising on the management of assets in the Annual Contracts schedule.
+• monitoring and advising on the management of assets in the Annual Contracts schedule

 Principal